JasminThieme/MeloPad/README.md

 It is implemented with Bela "the platform for creating beautiful interaction" (https://bela.io/).
 In this case, I've used Bela Mini and the Trill Craft sensor from Bela.
 The sounds of different instruments have been implemented using the STK library (https://ccrma.stanford.edu/software/stk/classstk_1_1Stk.html).

-As you can see, MeloPad includes hardware, software, mechanics and a lot of patience and love for details.
-It's been fun, and tough sometimes, but I learnt so much.
+As you can see, MeloPad includes hardware (more information here: https://github.com/JasminThieme/MeloPad-3D), software, mechanics and a lot of patience and love for details.
+It's been fun, and tough sometimes, but I've learnt so much.